nushell/nushell.github.io/book/commands/split_column.md

 layout: command
 version: 0.60.1
 usage: |
-  splits contents across multiple columns via the separator.
+  Split a string into multiple columns using a separator
 ---

 # `{{ $frontmatter.title }}`